Aptivi/NitrocidKS/DocGen/wiki/commands/uesh/KS-Command-langman.md

 ### Description

-You can manage all your custom languages installed in Kernel Simulator by this command.
+You can manage all your custom languages installed in Nitrocid KS by this command.

 ### Command usage